gvwilson/sdxjs/style-checker/index.md

 and a logical value telling it whether the node passed the test or not.
 If the node failed the test
-we make sure that `state` contains a list with the appropriate label and then append this node to it:
+we make sure that `state` contains a list with the appropriate label and then append this node to it.
+This "create storage space on demand" pattern is widely used but doesn't have a well-known name.

 {% include keep file='check-name-lengths.js' key='applyCheck' %}

-{: .continue}
-This "create storage space on demand" pattern is widely used but doesn't have a well-known name.

 We can now put a call to `applyCheck` inside the handler for `Identifier`: